 Evergreen Lane.
 Windswept Tree Farm.
 Sounds like a magical winter wonderland, don’t you think?
-It just so happens to be located in Sherman, Connecticut!
+It just so happens to be located in New Milford, Connecticut!

 Last Sunday afternoon, our family excursion began to “find the most perfect Christmas tree ever.”
 My husband, son and I say this to each other every year, just like my father used to say to me and my family in years past.
 Especially for our young son, the anticipation of waiting to hear the words “let’s go to Windswept Tree Farm to cut down our Christmas tree” is one of the biggest highlights of the holiday.